Travel Report: Cat Ba Island, Vietnam.

 It was cool to see the few remaining cannons, French-made machines produced in around 1910.
 They used electricity and had a range of 40 kilometres.
 When the Vietnamese reclaimed the hill from the French they happily used their own cannons against them.
 According to one poorly written information board, Cat Ba’s cannons shot down six American planes in the summer of 1965.

 On my way back down to Cat Ba Town, there were more sweeping views, this time from the harbour.
 Unfortunately, I’ve read that the fort officially closed in 2019 due to the construction of a large hotel on the hill.
-Information of what’s happened to the place since is hard to come by.
+Information about what’s happened to the place since is hard to come by.
 I did find a few tourist reports dated 2020 claiming they had to bribe security guards to let them in.

 Another fascinating Vietnam War sight is the island’s amazing Hospital Cave.
 This one is located a considerable distance out of town, around ten kilometres from the harbour on the road to Cat Ba National Park.